DauQuangThanh/our-personas/spec-driven.md

 Code generation through `/personas.implement` follows the validated task list, respecting dependencies and ground rules mandates.
 Domain concepts become data models.
 User stories become API endpoints.
 The implementation executes in the correct order, following TDD when required, with progress tracking throughout.

-Finally, `/personas.test` executes the E2E test plan, validating that implementations deliver the promised user value.
+Finally, `/personas.test` executes the E2E test spec, validating that implementations deliver the promised user value.
 Test results link back to workflows and requirements, providing complete traceability from specification through validation.

 The feedback loop extends beyond initial development.
 Production metrics and incidents don't just trigger hotfixes—they update specifications and ground rules principles for the next iteration.
 Performance bottlenecks become new quality attributes in the architecture.
 Security vulnerabilities become constraints in the standards.
 This continuous evolution transforms the traditional SDLC from a linear process into a living system where specifications, principles, and implementations co-evolve.